tomjkidd/simple-hamt/doc/data-structure.md

 # Data Structure

+The HAMT itself is a tree data structure used to provide a hash map interface.
+The tree structure is what gives it good performance characteristics.
+The tree is made up of nodes, and that is the purpose of this section, to describe how the tree is structured.

 Before we talk about the nodes that make up the data structure, it will help to first talk about bitmaps and hash tables, which are the actual data components that organize each node.

 ## Bitmap